R | | Action, Crime, Thriller

 Two newly paired cops who are complete opposites must put aside their differences in order to catch a gang of drug smugglers.

-Martin Riggs: There's no problem.
+Martin Riggs: *NO!*

 The Director's Cut (not actually a true director's cut, but a marketing promotion by Warner Bros.) features seven minutes of additional footage.
 In a new trailer scene, Riggs smashes his TV with a beer bottle; later he buys a new one.
 Murtaugh, before partnering with Riggs, goes to practice at the firing range.
 Riggs, before the dope shoot out, answers a call in a school yard with a sniper.
 Riggs walks out into the line of fire and kills the sniper, emptying his clip into him.
 Riggs, after leaving Murtaugh's house, goes out to solicit a prostitute.
 The aftermath is not shown, but Riggs says he wants to take her home to watch The Stooges with him; for this he pays her $100.